-There’s growing buzz—and scrutiny—about this new corn silage harvesting technology
+There’s growing buzz—and scrutiny—about this new corn silage harvesting technology.

 His custom harvester, Dias & Fragoso, Inc. (no relation), will handle the job for him, but its manager, Jared Fragoso, remains neutral about Shredlage after his first-time experience with it last year.

-Luciana Jonkman, a nutrition and management consultant with Progressive Dairy Solutions Inc., believes that dairy producers should understand the research, "not just the sales flyer," and study their existing silage processes before considering an investment in the new harvesting technology.
+Luciana Jonkman, a nutrition and management consultant with Progressive Dairy Solutions Inc., believes dairy producers should understand the research, "not just the sales flyer," and study their existing silage processes before considering an investment in the new harvesting technology.
 [See sidebar]

 Their diverse opinions about Shredlage point to the need for dairy producers and nutritionists to do their homework before switching from conventional silage harvesting equipment.

 Shredlage is a processing system that uses a special piece of equipment fitted to a conventional chopper.
 During harvest, the unit crushes the corn kernel while ripping the corn stalk lengthwise into planks and strings of 26 mm to 30 mm long.

 That potentially creates silage with more physically effective fiber and highly processed kernels.
 The result, when fed to dairy cows, can be greater digestibility.
 According to Shredlage promoters, that allows dairies to reduce or even eliminate straw, hay or haylage from herd rations while possibly boosting milk production.

 Darren Dias, his brother Greg and their father Butch milk 2,000 Jersey cows at two adjoining dairies near Hanford, Calif.
 On their Delta View Farms’ 750 acres, they raise 100% of their forages for the dairy.
 They haven’t fed alfalfa hay since 2008.